Definition

 vertical cloud

-A vertical cloud is a set of cloud computing services optimized for use in a particular industry, or for a specific business model.
+A vertical cloud, also known as an industry cloud platform, is a set of cloud computing services optimized for use in a particular industry or for a specific business model.

 Unlike organizations who can make do with general-purpose cloud computing services, those within certain industries or vertical markets often have more niche IT requirements around security, compliance and other factors.
 Vertical cloud computing providers aim to offer services that help their customers meet these unique requirements.